-Filed by the Registrant ⊠ Filed by a Party other than the Registrant $\Box$

-Check the appropriate box:

-Preliminary Proxy Statement

-Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-X Definitive Proxy Statement

-Definitive Additional Materials

-Soliciting Material Under Rule 14a-12

-WAVE LIFE SCIENCES LTD.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-X No fee required.

-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-1) ) Title of each class of securities to which transaction applies ± j , inc or cucii C1000 01 occurres to which uniouction uppiico.

-Aggregate number of securities to which transaction applies: 2)

-4) Proposed maximum aggregate value of transaction:

-Total fee paid:

-Fee paid previously with preliminary materials.

-the previous filing by registration statement number, or the Form or Schedule and the date of its filing:

-Amount previously paid: 1)

-Form, Schedule or Registration Statement No: 2)

-3) Filing party:

-Date Filed: 4)

-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):
+Filed l y the Regist rant $oximes$ Filed by a Party other than the Registrant $\Box$ Check the appropri iate box: Preliminary Proxy Statement Confidentia ll, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) $\boxtimes$ Definitive P roxy Statement Definitive A dditional Materials Soliciting M laterial Under Rule 14a-12 WAVE LIFE SCIENCES LTD. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payme ent of Filing Fee (Check the appropriate box): $\boxtimes$ No fee req uired. • tted on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid p reviously with preliminary materials.
 Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing: (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No: (3) Filing Party: (4) Date Filed:

-WAVE LIFE SCIENCES LTD. (Incorporated in the Republic of Singapore) (Company Registration Number 201218209G)
+WAVE LIFE SCIENCES LTD. (Incorporated in the Republic of Singapore)

+(Company Registration Number 201218209G)

-NOTICE OF 2019 ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF 2020 ANNUAL GENERAL MEETING OF SHAREHOLDERS